Gymnasium (Germany): "Great equaliser" or "breeding ground of privilege"?

 The Georg-Cantor-Gymnasium is an all-day school founded in 1989.

 A study revealed that 50% of the students attending a gymnasium come from families of the top levels of German society.
-Some people have voiced concerns that gymnasia are designed to accommodate a minority of privileged children and that talented working-class children are impeded in gaining access to gymnasium.
+Some people have voiced concerns that gymnasia are designed to accommodate a minority of privileged children--talented working-class children are impeded in gaining access to gymnasium.
 There have been calls for the abolition of the gymnasium and a switch-over to comprehensive schools.
-Others want the gymnasia to target more children from poor backgrounds.
+Others want gymnasia to target more children from poor backgrounds.

 Some believe that gymnasia are "the great equaliser" and have pointed out that state-funded and parochial gymnasia have helped many students rise above humble backgrounds.
-Some also point to the fact that gymnasia are the only schools where working-class students nearly catch up with their middle-class peers, while in the case of comprehensive schools, the effects of social class on student academic performance are more pronounced than in any other type of school.
+Some also point out that gymnasia are the only schools where working-class students nearly catch up with their middle-class peers, whereas in comprehensive schools, the effects of social class on student academic performance are more pronounced than in any other type of school.

 Progress in International Reading Literacy Study

-The Progress in International Reading Literacy Study revealed that working-class children needed to achieve higher reading scores than middle-class children in order to get letters of recommendation for entrance into the gymnasium.
-After testing their reading abilities, the odds for upper-middle-class children to be nominated for a gymnasium were 2.63 times higher than for working-class children.
+The Progress in International Reading Literacy Study revealed that working-class children needed to achieve higher reading scores than middle-class children to obtain letters of recommendation for entrance into the gymnasium.
+After testing their reading abilities, the odds of upper-middle-class children being nominated to a gymnasium were 2.63 times higher than for working-class children.